Unique Memorial for those lost at sea.

 a memorial plaque?
 If so, contact the committee to

-The annual memorial service was held at Triabunna
+The next annual memorial service will be held at Triabunna

 The Memorial